-PeerStreet represents a real estate crowdfunding platform the gives investors the chance to buy portions of real estate loans.
+PeerStreet represents a real estate crowdfunding platform that allows investors to buy portions of real estate loans.
 Loans typically run in the six to 24-month range.

 The platform represents a type of peer-to-peer lending (P2P) opportunity.
 It highlights short-term loans with backing from real estate.
-Should you choose to invest in PeerStreet’s platform, you will basically act as a mortgage lender.
+If you choose to invest in PeerStreet’s platform, you will act as a mortgage lender.

 Your investment provides lenders with the funds needed to help real estate borrowers.
 Borrowers pay monthly interest on those loans, and you receive a share of those payments.

 PeerStreet Review: How Does PeerStreet Work?

 To understand how PeerStreet works and learn more about its track record, you need to know something about equity and real estate crowdfunding.